chaosdefinition/wtfs/README.md

 ```
 Or you can also use a loop device to make a regular file accessible as a block
  device, but this is **not recommended** (because calling `mark_buffer_dirty`
- may block on a loop device, which will cause write operation to be
+ may block on a loop device, causing write operation to be considerably slow).
- considerably slow).
-Create a 4GB (any size, but not too small, will fit)
+ Create a 4GB (any size, but not too small, will fit) regular file (here we name
- regular file (here we name it `wtfs.img`), do format and then mount it.
+ it `wtfs.img`), do format and then mount it.
 ```Shell
 $ dd bs=4096 count=1048576 if=/dev/zero of=wtfs.img
 $ ./mkfs.wtfs -f wtfs.img